johnsengendo/Event-sync/README.md

 This repository provides a comparative evaluation of multiple **event-based synchronization techniques** for **Network Digital Twins (NDTs)**.
 The goal is to improve synchronization accuracy and reduce overhead when working with time-series data generated from dynamic network environments.

-By simulating and assessing various methods, we aim to determine the most effective approach for minimizing error while optimizing synchronization efficiency in NDT scenarios.
+By simulating and assessing various methods, the aim is to determine the most effective approach for minimizing error while optimizing synchronization efficiency in NDT scenarios.

 ---